Julio Videras

 - “Public Goods Provision and Well-Being:

-Empirical Evidence Consistent with the Warm Glow Theory," has been
+Empirical Evidence Consistent with the Warm Glow Theory," has been published

-published in Contributions to
+in Contributions to Economic

-Economic Analysis & Policy, Vol. 5: No. 1, Article 9,
+Analysis & Policy, Vol. 5: No. 1, Article 9, 2006 (with

-satisfaction and happiness.
+happiness.
 Paper at http://www.bepress.com/bejeap/contributions/vol5/iss1/art9/

 - “Ethnic